vispy/GSP/docs/gallery-zero-dimension.md

     ![Pixels (2D)](images/pixels-2d.png){ align=left width=20% style="clear: both;"}
     ## Pixels (2D) { style="margin: 0; line-height: 1.0; " }

-    This example shows the Pixels visual where pixels are spread randomly inside a square that can be zoomed using the mouse and an orthographic camera.
+    This example show the Pixels visual where pixels are spread randomly inside a square that can be zoomed using the mouse and an orthographic camera.

     **:octicons-light-bulb-16: Keyword**: pixels, matplotlib, orthographic